 data An optional data vector which will be initially written to virtual memory if provided. type A 'character' vector giving the storage mode of the data in virtual memory.
 See ?"matter-types" for possible values. path A 'character' vector of the path(s) to the file(s) where the data are stored.
-If NULL, then a temporary file is created using tempfile, which will be managed according the getOption("matter.temp.gc"). dim, nrow, ncol, length The dimensions of the array, or the number of rows and columns, or the length. dimnames, names The names of the matrix dimensions or vector elements. offset A vector giving the offsets in number of bytes from the beginning of each file in extent A vector giving the length of the data for each file in 'path', specifying the number of elements of size 'type' to be accessed from each file. readonly Whether the data and file(s) should be treated as read-only or read/write. append If TRUE, then all offsets will be adjusted to be from the end-of-file (for all files in path), and readonly will be set to FALSE. rowMaj Whether the data is stored in row-major or column-major order.
-The default is to use column-major order, which is the same as native R matrices.
-Additional arguments to be passed to constructor.
+If NULL, then a temporary file is created using $tempfile$, which will be managed according the getOption("matter.temp.gc"). dim, nrow, ncol, length The dimensions of the array, or the number of rows and columns, or the length. dimnames, names The names of the matrix dimensions or vector elements. offset A vector giving the offsets in number of bytes from the beginning of each file in 'path', specifying the start of the data to be accessed for each file. extent A vector giving the length of the data for each file in 'path', specifying the number of elements of size 'type' to be accessed from each file. readonly Whether the data and file(s) should be treated as read-only or read/write. append If TRUE, then all offsets will be adjusted to be from the end-of-file (for all files in path), and readonly will be set to FALSE.